listenrwt/Day-and-Night/README.md

 ## Feedback

 After playing the game, we would appreciate it if you could provide your feedback through the questionnaire available on the itch.io page.
-Your feedback will help us improve the game and provide a better gaming experience for all players.
+Your feedback will help me improve the game and provide a better gaming experience for all players.